VW Baywindow Bus Tire FAQ

 Bus Depot has an excellent writeup on seasonal tires designations that you should read before you decide against All Season or Summer.

 You may be buying tires for the first time in several years and wondering where you favorite models have gone to.
 If you loved...

-The Vanco 8 is the OEM tire on the Eurovan.
-Where as the older Conti's were LRC 6PR tires, the Vanco is a beefier LRD 8PR tire.
+The Vanco 8 was the OEM tire on the Eurovan.
+Whereas the older Conti's were LRC 6PR tires, the Vanco was a beefier LRD 8PR tire.

 Larry Edson and others have pointed out that 1968-70 models were originally fitted with 7.00-14 bias ply tires.
 This isn't the only difference: the rims were only 5" wide (5JKx14) instead of the the 5 1/2" wide rims (5.5J x 14) used from 71-79.

 7.00-14 means 7" wide tread (which is close to 178mm) and 14 is the rim size.
 According to old literature, the bias ply tires were 26.22" +/- 0.24" (~26.0-26.4") in diameter.
 Subtracting 14" for the rim size to compute the sidewall ratio gives us a 178/87R14 tire.
 How's that for weird radial equivalent?
 But this diameter contradicts the standards of the era that specified an 82 or 92 series bias ply tire.
 Never mind...